 Then third, seminary worked out.
 I was accepted, which was not guaranteed given a less-than-serious approach to academics in my freshman and sophomore year.

-- What is affirmed by others?
+What is affirmed by others?
 Every major step in my life has been made in consultation with others who know me well and love me deeply, whose counsel is separated from their own self-interest.
-I can’t imagine doing life differently than this, and when the majority of these friends and mentors affirm a way forward, it give great confidence to take steps in that direction.
+I can’t imagine doing life differently than this, and when the majority of these friends and mentors affirm a way forward, it gives me great confidence to take steps in that direction.

-- What’s going to do some good for somebody?
+What’s going to do some good for somebody?
 Leo Tolstoy observed, “The vocation of every man and woman is to serve other people.”
-This makes sense, since our deepest vocation is to love.
+This makes sense, since “the secret of man is the secret of his responsibility.”

-- What are circumstances telling me?
+What are circumstances telling me?
 One of the best and easiest ways to discern God’s will is to look at our actual circumstances.
-For example, if I’m applying to three graduate schools and don’t get into any of them, well then, it’s clear that that grad school is not God’s will for me.
+For example, if I’m applying to three graduate schools and don’t get into any of them, well then, it’s clear that those graduate schools are not God’s will for me.
 Like our desires, circumstances can be underrated in our discernment as well.

 Pedro Arrupe, a Jesuit who lived through the nuclear bombing of Hiroshima, offers a final word of counsel: “Nothing is more practical than finding God, that is, than falling in love in a quite absolute, final way.
 What you are in love with, what seizes your imagination, will affect everything.
 It will decide what will get you out of bed in the morning, what you will do with your evenings, how you spend your weekends, what you read, who you know, what breaks your heart, and what amazes you with joy and gratitude.
 Fall in love, stay in love, and it will decide everything.”